paralax/ColossalOpera/hard/going_home.md

 # Output Description

-Your program should emit the maxiumum flow rate as the pond drains.
+Your program should emit the maximum flow rate as the pond drains.

 # Challenge Input